usnistgov/ARIAC/docs/competition/terminology.rst

 #############

 .. glossary::
+    :sorted:

     Agility Challenge
       The ARIAC Agility Challenge is a competition that tests the ability of a robot to perform a series of tasks in a dynamic environment.
 The tasks are designed to test the robot's ability to perform pick-and-place operations, assembly, and kitting.
 The competition is designed to be a testbed for the development of algorithms that can be used in a real-world manufacturing environment.

+    Competitor Control System (CCS)
+      The competitor control system (CCS) is the software that is provided by competitors.
+The CCS is responsible for communicating with the competition environment and executing the tasks.

+    ARIAC Manager (AM)
+      The ARIAC manager is the interface provided to competitors.
+The AM includes the simulation environment and ROS interfaces.

     Competitor
       Person competing in ARIAC.
 Sometimes competitor is referred as "team" or "participant".